Trails

 Walk along our Great Marsh, or take the level boardwalk out to our bird blind.
 If you’re up for a longer hike, head out to Hidden Lake on the mostly level trail.

-• Trailheads at the Wetlands Learning Center: With five trailheads nearby, the Wetlands Learning Center is a great spot to park and while you discover a new trail.
+• Wetlands Trails: With five trailheads nearby, the Wetlands is a great spot to park and while you discover a new trail.

 • Gifford Memorial Boardwalk: This level, barrier-free trail takes you on a half mile journey through wetland and cottonwoods to the observation blind.